miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 ## Instantiate objects with null values

-**Test 1:** Check that it is not possible to create an instance of the Receptionist/Nurse/Center Coordinator class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Employee class with null values.

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureNullIsNotAllowed() {
-		Receptionist instance = new Receptionist(null, null, null, null, null, null);
+		Employee instance = new Employee(null, null, null, null, null, null, null);
 	}

-The test above applies to the classes:

- * Receptionist
- * Nurse
- * CenterCoordinator

-## AC1 - Instantiate objects with empty values
+## Instantiate objects with empty values (AC1)

-**Test 2:** Check that it is not possible to create an instance of the Receptionist/Nurse/Center Coordinator class with empty values.
+**Test 2:** Check that it is not possible to create an instance of the Employee class with empty values.

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureEmptyIsNotAllowed() {
-		Receptionist instance = new Receptionist("", "", "", "", "", "");
+		Employee instance = new Employee("", "", "", "", "", "", "");
 	}

-The test above applies to the classes:

- * Receptionist
- * Nurse
- * CenterCoordinator

-## AC2 - Instatiate objects with invalid password
+## Instatiate objects with invalid password (AC2)

-**Test 3:** Check that it is not possible to create an instance of the Receptionist/Nurse/Center Coordinator class with an invalid password.
+**Test 3:** Check that it is not possible to create an instance of the Employee class with an invalid password, which has a valid length, but invalid characters.

 	@Test(expected = IllegalArgumentException.class)
-	public void ensureValidPassword() {
+	public void ensureValidPasswordWithValidChars() {
-		String password = "1234";
+		String invalidPassword = "joana12";

-		Receptionist instance = new Receptionist("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", "30356786", password);
+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", 30356786, invalidPassword, "Nurse");
 	}

-The test above applies to the classes:

- * Receptionist
- * Nurse
- * CenterCoordinator
+**Test 4:** Check that it is not possible to create an instance of the Employee class with an invalid password, which has a valid characters, but invalid length.

+	@Test(expected = IllegalArgumentException.class)
+	public void ensureValidPasswordWithValidLength() {
+		String invalidPassword = "JOAna123455667";

+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", 30356786, invalidPassword, "Nurse");
+	}

+## Instatiate objects with invalid email (AC4)

+**Test 5:** Check that it is not possible to create an instance of the Employee class with an invalid email.

+	@Test(expected = IllegalArgumentException.class)
+	public void ensureValidEmail() {
+		String invalidEmail = "joana";

+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", invalidEmail, 30356786, "JOAna12", "Nurse");
+	}

+## Instatiate objects with invalid phone number (AC5)

+**Test 6:** Check that it is not possible to create an instance of the Employee class with an invalid phone number, which contains an invalid length.

+	@Test(expected = IllegalArgumentException.class)
+	public void ensureValidPhoneNumberWithValidLength() {
+		String invalidPhoneNumber = "+3519164788687897845";

+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", invalidPhoneNumber, "joanamaria@gmail.com", 30356786, "JOAna12", "Nurse");
+	}

+**Test 7:** Check that it is not possible to create an instance of the Employee class with an invalid phone number, which contains letters.

+	@Test(expected = IllegalArgumentException.class)
+	public void ensureValidPhoneNumberWithoutLetters() {
+		String invalidPhoneNumber = "+3519164foe";

+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", invalidPhoneNumber, "joanamaria@gmail.com", 30356786, "JOAna12", "Nurse");
+	}

+## Instatiate objects with invalid Citizen Card number (AC6)

+**Test 8:** Check that it is not possible to create an instance of the Employee class with an invalid Citizen Card number.

+	@Test(expected = IllegalArgumentException.class)
+	public void ensureValidCCNumber() {
+		int invalidCCNumber = "3030398578392200";

+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", invalidCCNumber, "JOAna12", "Nurse");
+	}

 # 5. Construction (Implementation)